Marte, Diamondbacks finalize $76 million, five-year deal

 Marte is also a good defender at multiple positions though the D-backs hope to play him mostly at second base this season.

-Hazen said securing Marte to a long-term deal is important as the team tries to build back toward playoff contention.
+D-backs GM Mike Hazen said securing Marte to a long-term deal is important as the team tries to build back toward playoff contention.
 Arizona lost 110 games last season, which was the second-worst year in franchise history.
-The D-backs last made the playoffs in 2017 and won their only World Series title in 2001.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports